hassio-addons/repository/README.md

 - [Open an issue for the addon: AirSonos][airsonos-issue]
 - [Open an issue for the addon: AppDaemon2][appdaemon-issue]
 - [Open an issue for the addon: AppDaemon3][appdaemon3-issue]
+- [Open an issue for the addon: Home Assistant Control Panel][control-panel-issue]
 - [Open an issue for the addon: Example][example-issue]
 - [Open an issue for the addon: FTP][ftp-issue]
 - [Open an issue for the addon: Homebridge][homebridge-issue]